-The abundant reasons why regularly consuming psyllium fiber either as flakes or ground seed husks is not a healthy practice for the long-term and even risks heavy metal toxicity.
+The many reasons why regularly consuming psyllium fiber either as flakes or ground seed husks is not a healthy practice for the long-term and even risks heavy metal toxicity.

 However, there are a number of downsides to using psyllium.
 Conventional health authorities tend to completely ignore these dangers to the detriment of those seeking helpful advice on the subject.

 What is Psyllium?

 The plants that produce the seeds that contain psyllium include about 200 species within the plantain family.
 They thrive in a dry, cool climate and are primarily cultivated in northern India.

 Organic psyllium is available at the health food store and freshly ground in a mortar and pestle at home before use.
 The husks also come already flaked or powdered for more convenient use.

 Psyllium is the soluble fiber found in the husks of these seeds.
 The husks are loaded with cellulose and lignin that becomes gelatinous and sticky in water.

 The gel-like texture of psyllium similar to flax or chia seeds when wet is why manufacturers sometimes use it as a food thickener primarily in ice cream and frozen desserts.

 Politically correct nutrition recommends psyllium as a remedy for a number of common ailments today as outlined below.

 Be sure to read to the end before deciding to use psyllium yourself, however, as there are many dangers in doing so!